json-schema-org/community/docs/blog-guidelines.md

 Note: This is not a link to a JSON Schema website or form on the JSON Schema website.

-JSON Schema will review the statement, as we do for the content for the blog, to approve the content.
-If changes are needed, we will provide suggested changes.
+The JSON Schema project will review the statement, as we do for the content for the blog, to approve the content.
+If changes are needed, we will provide feedback or suggested changes.

 ## Promotion ##
 Please feel free to share the blog on social media.